High level security meet of Home Ministry held: R-Day, J&K discussed

 New Delhi, Jan 10: Union Home Minister Amit Shah held a security review meeting along with National Security Advisor, Ajit Doval.

 The focus of the meeting was on the ongoing protests at the universities and also those against the new citizenship law.
-The situation in Jammu and Kashmir as well as the north eastern states were also discussed at the meeting, sources familiar with the developments told OneIndia.
+The situation in Jammu and Kashmir, as well as the northeastern states, were also discussed at the meeting, sources familiar with the developments told OneIndia.

 The meeting was also attended by Home Secretary Ajay Bhalla and Intelligence Bureau chief, Arvind Kumar.
 The source said that while the overall scenario was discussed in general, the major part of the meeting was dedicated to reviewing the security ahead of the Republic Day celebrations.